 Agriculture has been a core activity in the region for decades.
 Maize is supplied to Namibian mills and the stover used for fodder.
 Currently, within the restriction of pesticides available in Namibia and the significant infestation of invader grass species, the production of maize is almost not feasible.
-If maize is for example harvested along with the grass seeds, the entire harvest is downgraded, becoming not economically feasible when considering "input costs".
+If maize is for example harvested along with the grass seeds, the entire harvest is downgraded, becoming not economically feasible when considering input costs.
 This could be disastrous to Namibia who already is a nett importer of maize.

-Should the project not receive an environmental clearance certificate, there would be a loss in capital investment and a significant loss in employment.
+Should the project not receive an environmental clearance certificate, there would be a loss in capital investment and a loss in employment.
 This will lead to a decrease in the spending power of the local community.
 Finally, less revenue will be generated for Namibia and more money will be required for importing of feed and food.
-However, the most important aspect of the no go alternatives will be the lack of staple food production for the local market resulting in the need to import maize from other countries.
+However, the most important aspect of the no go alternatives will be the lack of staple food production for the local market.